Nonparametric approximation of conditional expectation operators: Related work

-\citet{Park2020MeasureTheoretic} extend the asymptotic regression theory of the CME in the framework of least-squares regression in a \emph{vector-valued reproducing kernel Hilbert space} (vRKHS) and regularization theory (see for example~\citealt{Caponnetto2007}).
-In this context, uniform convergence rates are proven under the assumption that the true CME is contained in the hypothesis space. \citet{Klebanov2020linear} extend the operator-theoretic interpretation of the CME.
+\citet{Park2020MeasureTheoretic} extend the asymptotic regression theory of the CME in the framework of regularised least squares regression in a \emph{vector-valued reproducing kernel Hilbert space} (vRKHS) with infinite-dimensional response variable \citep{LiEtAl2022, MollenhauerEtAl2022}. \citet{Klebanov2020linear} extend the operator-theoretic interpretation of the CME.
 In particular, they prove existence of an operator on an RKHS which expresses the conditional mean under the assumption that the true conditional mean function is a member of a corresponding tensor product space.
-In fact, our analysis shows that this assumption is equivalent to the assumption under which \citet{Park2020MeasureTheoretic} derive convergence rates.